danvk/aoc2023/README.md

 So that doesn't work at all!
 My area calculation must be wrong, lots of people on reddit used this approach.

+… I implemented this again the next day and got the right answer.
+So what was wrong before?
+I had to add some `@intCast`s to make it work, errors that I don't remember getting before.

 ### Day 17

 I wish I'd implemented a generic flood fill on a previous day.
 Oh well, now I mostly have it!
 My part 1 solution worked great for part 2.